Give the Gift of Music

 for his musical expression be his or her choice, not yours.

-Andra McKown remembers starting her oldest son, Martin, in
+Andra McKown remembers starting her oldest son,

 music lessons.
 "I had signed